 Yes, almost certainly; however, the system you buy now should still meet your needs and serve you well for 4 years.

-Your system must meet the university minimum specifications and/or college/department specifications so that it is compatible with Virginia Tech's sophisticated network, and with the software and hardware used by your professors and classmates.
+Your system must meet the university minimum specifications and/or college/department specifications so that it is compatible with Virginia Tech's network, and with the software/hardware used by your professors and classmates.
 If you currently own a computer that falls within the range in the table, you can start off with that computer unless your major requires otherwise.
 Be advised that your major may require that you get a better computer during your academic career, especially if you plan to start with a low-end model.
-If you have declared a major, please check the College and Department List of Specifications or call your department to confirm the configuration you will need.
+If you have declared a major, please check the List of Specifications or call your department to confirm the configuration you will need.

 The computer specifications we recommend are broad enough so that you will be able to use any of the machines to successfully complete your course work at Virginia Tech regardless of your major.
 Some departments or colleges do have specific hardware requirements.
-For example, the Department of Dairy Science requires students use the PC platform (laptop or tablet format is acceptable) and the Department of English suggest students use the Macintosh platform and requires the laptop format.
+For example, the Department of Dairy Science requires students to use the PC platform (laptop or tablet format is acceptable) and the Department of English suggests students use the Macintosh platform.

 If you anticipate changing your major (as some students do), you may want to consider a lease option until you have decided upon a major and determined what your long term needs will be.